blackswordsman7/crypto-crats/README.md

 ### Idea at glance

 We aim to revolutionise the farming sector by introducing an investment-token based model which will help farmers in raising capital against their land and production output value.
+We aim to create a decetralized echo-system for agriculture.

 ### Current challenges: